Aaron R Prevots

-Aaron Prevots, Associate Profesor of French, specializes in 19th-21st century French literature and culture and has published articles on writers such as Arthur Rimbaud, Walt Whitman, Jacques Réda, Philippe Jaccottet, and Yves Bonnefoy.
+Aaron Prevots, Associate Professor of French, holds a PhD in French Studies from Brown University.
+He specializes in 19th-21st century French literature and culture and has published articles on Arthur Rimbaud, Walt Whitman, Eugène Guillevic, Jacques Réda, Philippe Jaccottet, Yves Bonnefoy, and Jean-Paul Michel.
 He has translated three volumes of Jacques Réda’s poetry and prose—Return to Calm (Host, 2007), Thirteen Songs of Dark Love (VVV, 2008) and Europes (Host, 2009)—as well as Bernard Vargaftig’s poetry collection As Breathing (VVV, 2010).
-His scholarly research focuses on how writers reflect and shape identity and emphasizes the creative process: poets who physically explore the world, transcribe the relationships they have seen and felt, and enable the reader to share similar experiences.
-As an invited writer for the AATF French Review, he evaluates each year recent poetry, prose, and scholarly volumes.
-He also publishes on music (pop, jazz, chanson), translation, and feminist perspectives.
+His scholarly research, which focuses on how writers reflect and shape identity, emphasizes poets who connect readers to each other and to the outside world.
+As an invited writer for The French Review, published by the American Association of Teachers of French, he evaluates poetry, prose, and scholarly volumes.
+His research also addresses musical forms (pop, jazz, chanson), translation, and feminist perspectives.
 Currently, he is preparing studies of postwar French authors and the 21st-century avant-garde.

 1. To create an energetic, active, student-centered classroom environment